slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ```

 # Workingset Alternatives
-Although they aren't Workingsets anymore, extensions making use of the WorkingSet apis are encouraged to use these new APIs in lieu of using the ViewList APIs whenever possible.
+Although they aren't Workingsets anymore, extensions making use of the WorkingSet apis today are encouraged to migrate to these new APIs rather than just accessing ViewList directly if possible.

 ## ProjectManager.getAllOpenFiles()
 Returns a list of all open files

 ## DocumentManager.getAllOpenDocuments()
-Returns a list of all open documents -- including documents which are in a workingset but not yet opened, documents which have been opened in inline editors but not part of a workingset and opened but not modified or added to any workingset.
+Returns a list of all open documents -- including documents which are in a ViewPaneList but not yet opened, documents which have been opened in inline editors but not part of a ViewPaneList and opened but not modified or added to any ViewPaneList.

 # Deprecating Legacy APIs
 ```text